 A T Oasis Coffee & Tea Shop4613 East Thomas Road

 Located just east of 46th Street and Thomas Road, A T Oasis Coffee & Tea Shop serves coffee imported directly from Ethiopian farmers.
 The A.T.
 Chai Tea is not to be overlooked, nor is the caramel latte, Cold Brew Toddy, or A.T.
 Ginger Coffee.
-This is a friendly, husband-and-wife-owned neighborhood coffee shop, so feel free to plug in a laptop or browse the sales shelves for African art, gifts, and, of course, plenty of coffee.
+This is a friendly, husband-and-wife-owned neighborhood coffee shop where you're also free to browse the retail shelves for African art, gifts, and, of course, plenty of coffee.

 Cafe Cultivate5025 East Washington Street